The Ultimate Guide to Hiring Virtual Assistants in 2025

 • You're looking for specialized skills beyond the traditional virtual assistant role

 Freelance virtual assistants are suitable for short-term project-based work because they typically work for many clients and can't promise dedicated time.
 They can also be a good way of accessing specialized skills like graphic design or accounting.
-You don't bring them onto your team.

 The Cost of a Contract Virtual Assistant Agency

 Contract virtual assistant agencies maintain a bench of vetted virtual assistants from which you can choose.
 Most are looking for long-term work and bunch pricing by monthly retainers.
-Pricing depends a lot on location—U.S.-based agencies charge $30 to more than $100 per hour.
+Pricing depends significantly on location—U.S.-based agencies charge $30 to more than $100 per hour.
 Agencies that match you with offshore assistants start at about $20 per hour.

 A contracting agency works if: